Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Experiments

 \subsection{Evaluation Protocol}

-In this work, we evaluate the models in two sides (1) model utility and (2) forgetting score.
-First, The model utility is assessed by measuring the test accuracy on $\mathcal{D}_{test}$.
+In this work, we evaluate the models using two metrics: (1) model utility and (2) forgetting score.
+The model utility is assessed by measuring the test accuracy on $\mathcal{D}_{test}$.
 A high accuracy on $\mathcal{D}_{test}$ indicates that the model retains strong performance on its original task after the unlearning process.
-Secondly, for the forgetting performance, we use the Membership Inference Attack (MIA)~\cite{mia}.
-MIA simulates a scenario where an attacker tries to determine whether a specific data point $x$ was part of the training dataset.
-Typically, a model's loss or output probability can reveal whether $x$ was used during training, as models generally exhibit lower loss for data points they have encountered before.